-2.3 This document has been revised where appropriate to take account of comments received during the consultation process.
-It is now ready to be submitted to Herefordshire Council.
-They will consult on this Submitted Draft for a further six weeks.

-- 2.4 The Wellington Neighbourhood Development Plan will then be subject to independent examination.
-Once the Neighbourhood Development Plan has been examined it will have to be put to a vote, a referendum, of all those in the Parish, as to whether it should be made part of the statutory development plan system or not. - 2.5 We hope to reach referendum stage by early 2016 and have a final Wellington Neighbourhood Development Plan by February 2016.
+- 2.3 This document has been revised where appropriate to take account of comments received during the two consultation processes and the Examiners Report. - 2.4 The Wellington Neighbourhood Development Plan will now be put to a vote, a referendum, of all those in the Parish, as to whether it should be made part of the statutory development plan system or not.